 Step 4.
-Lower the Landing Gear
+Lower the landing gear

-- If trailer is empty, lower the landing gear until it makes firm contact with the ground. - If trailer is loaded, after the landing gear makes firm contact with the ground, turn crank in low gear a few extra turns.
+- If the trailer is empty, lower the landing gear until it makes firm contact with the ground. - If the trailer is loaded, after the landing gear makes firm contact with the ground, turn the crank in low gear a few extra turns.
 This will lift some weight off the tractor.
-(Do not lift trailer off the fifth wheel.)
-This will: - Make it easier to unlatch fifth wheel. - > Make it easier to couple next time.
+(Do not lift the trailer off the fifth wheel.)
+This will: - Make it easier to unlatch the fifth wheel. - Make it easier to couple next time.

 Step 5.
-Disconnect Air Lines and Electrical Cable
+Disconnect air lines and electrical cable

-- Disconnect air lines from trailer.
-Connect air line glad hands to dummy couplers at back of cab or couple them together. - Hang electrical cable with plug down to prevent moisture from entering it. - Make sure lines are supported so they won't be damaged while driving the tractor.
+- Disconnect the air lines from the trailer.
+Connect the air line glad hands to dummy couplers at the back of the cab or couple them together. - Hang the electrical cable with the plug down to prevent moisture from entering it. - Make sure the lines are supported so they won't be damaged while driving the tractor.

 Step 6.
-Unlock Fifth Wheel
+Unlock fifth wheel

-- Raise the release handle lock. - Pull the release handle to "open" position. - Keep legs and feet clear of the rear tractor wheels to avoid serious injury in case the vehicle moves.
+- Raise the release handle lock. - Pull the release handle to "open" position. - Keep the legs and feet clear of the rear tractor wheels to avoid serious injury in case the vehicle moves.

 Step 7.
-Pull Tractor Partially Clear of Trailer
+Pull tractor partially clear of trailer

-- Pull tractor forward until fifth wheel comes out from under the trailer. - Stop with tractor frame under trailer (prevents trailer from falling to ground if landing gear should collapse or sink).
+- Pull the tractor forward until the fifth wheel comes out from under the trailer. - Stop with the tractor frame under the trailer (prevents the trailer from falling to the ground if the landing gear should collapse or sink).

 Step 8.
-Secure Tractor
+Secure tractor

-- Apply parking brake. - Place transmission in neutral.
+- Apply the parking brake. - Place the transmission in neutral.

 Step 9.
-Inspect Trailer Supports
+Inspect trailer supports

-- Make sure ground is supporting trailer. - Make sure landing gear is not damaged.
+- Make sure the ground is supporting trailer. - Make sure the landing gear is not damaged.

 Step 10.
-Pull Tractor Clear of Trailer
+Pull tractor clear of trailer

-- Release parking brakes. - Check the area and drive tractor forward until it clears.
+- Release the parking brakes. - Check the area and drive the tractor forward until it clears.